*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 If you encounter reception issues at this stage, the problem may likely be excessive interference caused by your house structure.

-You should ground a TV antenna that’s installed outdoors to avoid the effects of lightning strikes (whether direct or indirect) or static electric buildup during storms.
+Remember that grounding a TV antenna that’s installed outdoors can minimize the effects of indirect lightning strikes or static electric buildup during storms.

-In the case of an attic installation, your TV antenna will be sheltered from the environment, so there would be no need to ground it for that reason.
+In the case of an attic installation, your TV antenna will be sheltered from the environment, so there’s no need to ground it for that reason.